 As the diversity of our community continues to grow, it is more important than ever that non-profit boards of directors reflect the community they serve.
 Blueprint for Leadership taps into the significant diverse talent in Berks County and trains individuals to serve in key leadership volunteer positions.
-The next six-week course will begin in March 2016 and conclude with a class graduation.
+The next course will begin in March 2020 and conclude with a class graduation.
 Throughout the course, participants will:

 • Become aware of the influences that culture, values and beliefs have on how we interact with each other and to leverage that awareness into becoming an effective leader

 • Sharpen interpersonal skills needed to be a successful professional and to incorporate them into an effective individual work style